lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 Section 7: Commands of Visualization of the Environment
 #########################################################
-These are commands to get informations about the environment in which the robot is inserted.
-It’s not possible to store in variables the return from these commands.
+*These are commands to get informations about the environment in which the robot is inserted.
+It’s not possible to store in variables the return from these commands*

 | **a)**
 Command: